 I made this slab before the "autograph" photo, so this was what established what Hollywood's signature was and I had to cite it when "signing" the photo so they matched up!

-Because all of S5 will be here eventually in some form and I was having such fun with this slab gimmick, I pre-made the slabs for the other three, and I have it arranged so Hollywood is the only one with her footprints in the middle facing forward, while two dolls are angled in to the left, and two are angled into the right.
+Because all of S5 will be here eventually in some form and I was having such fun with this slab gimmick, I pre-made the slabs for the other three, and I have it arranged so Hollywood is the only one with her footprints in the middle facing forward, while two dolls are angled to the left, and two are angled to the right.
 Hollywood is the center of the series and the focal point in a row when I complete the set.
 See how Vincent is turned diagonal?
 One other doll will be in the same position on his side, and the last two will mirror on her left, with two on each diagonal framing her.

 The footprints aren't precise or deep enough to plug the feet in securely and make these slabs function as sturdy doll stands, so there's no mechanical assistance here.
 It just looks nice.